 When we slow down, let go and begin to live quieter “in the moment” lives, we see the message behind Taoist wisdom.
 The ancient Chinese philosopher Lao Tzu once stated, “To the mind that is still, the whole Universe surrenders.”
 When we allow our minds to be quiet and we give ourselves permission to do the same, we begin to see life in a whole new light.
 The Universe reveals itself to us as a beautifully wrapped gift.
 A once overlooked sunset and the intricacies of a delicate new bloom become moments of complete bliss as our eyes are opened to the majesty of the world around us.

-As we begin to transition into the Lung/Large Intestine season of Fall, breathe, slow down and notice everything around you.
+As we transition into the Lung/Large Intestine season of Fall, breathe, slow down and notice everything around you.
 Allow yourself to delve more deeply into Nature.
 Listen to the crickets chirping and flies buzzing.
 Intently watch the skies as day turns into night and the beautiful colors of the sunset give way to a starry sky.
 Embrace the changing colors of the landscape and the last few blooms of Late Summer.
 And as you exhale, allow yourself to release and let go.
 In doing so, the whole Universe will surrender.